Table of Contents

 The World Economic Forum (WEF) surveyed thousands of business leaders worldwide and found that the most significant barriers to their business transformation plans were “skills gaps in local markets” (59.7%), an “inability to attract talent”( 53.4%), and “leadership skills gaps” (37.3%).

-Given the talent and skill shortages facing employers and the cost, effort, and productivity losses associated with replacing those lost to turnover, doing more with existing employees makes good business sense.
+Given the talent and skill shortages facing employers and the cost, effort, and productivity losses associated with replacing employees who leave, doing more with existing employees makes good business sense.
 Research from PWC found that when employees perceive a promising future, they are 1.7X more likely to stay and 2.3X more engaged.
 Furthermore, less than half (47%) of surveyed workers feel they have adequate opportunities to learn new skills, and 70% say the company hires from outside instead of providing opportunities for upskilling.

-The key to developing talent at scale is to understand better the skill gaps and shortcomings of job families or critical roles and guide those role-holders to a mix of learning and development opportunities.
-Consider more disciplined and targeted approaches to job mobility, rotations, project team membership, peer mentoring, internal apprenticeships, and self-guided upskilling programs as skill-enhancing, retention, and innovation-enhancement vehicles.
-Create strategies and rewards that support continuous learning by employees, including career planning designed to build capabilities across employee groups.
+The key to developing talent at scale is to better understand the skill gaps and shortcomings across job families or critical roles, and to guide those role-holders toward a mix of learning and development opportunities.
+Consider more disciplined and targeted approaches to job mobility, rotations, project team membership, peer mentoring, internal apprenticeships, and self-guided upskilling programs as vehicles for skill enhancement, retention, and innovation.
+Create strategies and rewards that support employees' continuous learning, including career planning to build capabilities across employee groups.

 2. Concentrate on developing managers

 Major management consulting firms have found that leader and manager development is a top priority for many companies, with over 55% of CHROs identifying it as critical to organizational success.
 The reason?
-Managers and leaders account for 70% of employee engagement levels, guide and drive the achievement of organization goals, largely influence the culture, communicate corporate objectives and goals, and focus their teams on meeting customer requirements.
+Managers and leaders account for 70% of employee engagement, guide and drive the achievement of organizational goals, largely influence the culture, communicate corporate objectives, and focus their teams on meeting customer requirements.

 They should be considered “too big to fail,” with overwhelming data demonstrating that they fall short of meeting enterprise requirements.
-75% of HR leaders report that managers are overwhelmed with the scope of their responsibilities, 88% of managers complain of burnout, and 69% of leaders say that managers are not equipped to handle the change that is coming.
+75% of HR leaders report that managers are overwhelmed by the scope of their responsibilities, 88% of managers report burnout, and 69% of leaders say that managers are not equipped to handle the coming change.

 Improvements should be focused on managerial selection, development, job redesign and simplification, performance measurement and monitoring, and intervention (when needed).